Nuestman/udrive-lms/docs/reviews-system.md

   - `StudentLessonViewer` shows a reviews tab with course-specific sentiment and a modal to submit a review.
   - In-course prompts respect `course_review_settings`; current hook exposes a manual launch button with history tracking ready for future automation.
   - `/admin/reviews` & `/school/reviews` allow moderation, status, and visibility management.
+  - Review comments: Instructors and admins can post public comments on reviews to thank users or address concerns.
+Comments are displayed inline with reviews in both the student lesson viewer and moderation pages.
 - **Testimonials**
   - `/admin/testimonials` lets admins curate/publish stories and flag featured placements.
   - `GET /api/testimonials/public` feeds landing-page hero/testimonial components.